sozialhelden/accessibility-cloud/docs/importing-data.md

 # Converting source-data into the accessibility.cloud format

+This document should give you a general idea how to import data into the accessibility.cloud format.

+If you know how to import data already and just need a reference of the whole exchange format's schema, [go here](./exchange-format.md).

 Data sources are currently defined using a JSON string.
 To make importing data as flexible and efficient as possible, we separate the process into small processing modules that are linked together through stream pipes.
 Each module's functionality is customizable using a set of parameters.
 If you have an API, you don't have to change it to make it compatible to accessibility.cloud.

 Here is an exemplary import process definition to download and process JSON data from a web API: